Schema therapy: Early maladaptive schemas

-Early maladaptive schemas are self-defeating emotional and cognitive patterns established from childhood and repeated throughout life.
+"Early maladaptive schemas" are self-defeating emotional and cognitive patterns established from childhood and repeated throughout life.
 They may be made up of emotional memories of past hurt, tragedy, fear, abuse, neglect, unmet safety needs, abandonment, or lack of normal human affection in general.
 Early maladaptive schemas can also include bodily sensations associated with such emotional memories.
 Early maladaptive schemas can have different levels of severity and pervasiveness: the more severe the schema, the more intense the negative emotion when the schema is triggered and the longer it lasts; the more pervasive the schema, the greater the number of situations that trigger it.

-Schema domains
+Schema domains: groups of early maladaptive schemas

-Schema domains are five broad categories of unmet needs into which are grouped 18 early maladaptive schemas identified by Young, Klosko & Weishaar (2003):
+"Schema domains" are broad categories of unmet needs into which are grouped 18 early maladaptive schemas identified by Young, Klosko & Weishaar (2003):